arontaupe/aron.petau.net/_pages/2024-03-25-aethercomms.md

 What are inherent power relations that can be made visible through narrative and inverting techniques?
 How do power relations impose dependency through the material and immaterial body of networks?

-## Methods
+### Methods

 We applied a variety of methods to explore the questions we posed in the first semester.
 Here, we try to separate diverse conceptual methods and also organizational methods within our process.

-### Narrative Techniques / Speculative Design
+#### Narrative Techniques / Speculative Design

 Through several brainstorming sessions, and to a large extent induced by the literary and theatrical loop sessions, we discovered science fiction, climate fiction and disaster fiction as a powerful artistic tool with exploratory potential for our research.
 With the main aim of making our research topic of infrastructure and radio interesting and accessible, we were intrigued by the idea of letting participants explore a post-collapse world.
 Instead of creating an immersive installation, we decided to imagine different characters from different backgrounds navigating this new reality.
 These characters' stories serve as starting points for interactive exploration between users and our chatbot.
 Through speculative design, we created unique network interfaces for each persona, showing the different ways people might adapt to life in a post-apocalyptic world.
 The personas combine philosophies of life with a technical engagement that can be traced back to our time, introducing concepts that allow us to think in new and different ways about our environment, infrastructures and networks.

+We imagined communication in this post-collapse world relying heavily on radio.
+Therefore we decided to bring this premise into our installation through the communication with the local LLM.
+Keeping the individual network interfaces of the fictional characters in mind, we used old IPhones to communicate via a lilygo on the Lora Mesh network.
+Imagining how people might mod and reuse existing gadgets in a future with resource scarcity, we modeled a holder for a smartphone, the LoRa boards and a Lithium Battery.
+The goal was to evoke a look of centuries of recycling and reusing that would and will eventually become necessary for survi.

+<iframe src="https://myhub.autodesk360.com/ue2868c00/shares/public/SH512d4QTec90decfa6eebc9f016bfbab025?mode=embed" width="800" height="600" allowfullscreen="true" webkitallowfullscreen="true" mozallowfullscreen="true"  frameborder="0"></iframe>

 #### Disaster Fiction / Science Fiction

-Disaster fiction serves as an analytic tool that lends itself to the method of Infrastructure Inversion (Francis Hunger) TODO
+Disaster fiction serves as an analytic tool that lends itself to the method of Infrastructure Inversion (Hunger, 2015).
 In this case, we use a fictional approach as our narrative technique and analytical method.
 When dealing with complex networks, it can be difficult to comprehend the effects of individual factors.
 Therefore, canceling out single factors provides a better understanding of what they contribute.
 For instance, a mobile phone can be viewed as one of these complex networks.
 Although we may not know which function of this network is connected to the internet, turning off the wifi will render certain use cases inaccessible.
 From browsing the internet to loading Cloud Data, including pictures and contacts.
 Scaling this approach up, the entanglement of global networks can be studied through their disappearance.

 #### Non-linear storytelling

 As a chatbot served as our narrator, it has the inbuilt restriction of being merely reactive.
 Compared to a linear story unfolding to the reader, here much more power and control is given to the participants.
 The participant can ask questions and the chatbot will answer them.
 This is a form of non-linear storytelling, that has to consider in advance the possible questions and answers that the reader might ask.
 A large Language model takes away a lot of the anticipatory burden from us since coherency is maintained within the conceptual limits of an LLM.
 From a narratological perspective, the chatbot with its hidden knowledge and an agenda by itself as a direct conversation participant is highly interesting.
+It give the possibility to explore rather than being force-fed.
+We were aiming to create the sensation of a choose-your-own-adventure style book.

 #### Knowledge Cluster